chloephuong/LHL-SQL-Assignment/README.md

   - Unique visitors by channel grouping:
       + The query counts the number of distinct fullvisitorid values grouped by channelgrouping.
 This information helps analyze the distribution of unique visitors across different channels.

-Distinct visitor-product combinations with first view time:
+  - Distinct visitor-product combinations with first view time:
-The query retrieves distinct combinations of fullvisitorid and productsku, considering the earliest pageviews value for each combination.
+      + The query retrieves distinct combinations of fullvisitorid and productsku, considering the earliest pageviews value for each combination.
 This information helps identify the first time a visitor viewed a specific product.

-Total visitors, visitors with a purchase, and purchase conversion rate:
+  - Total visitors, visitors with a purchase, and purchase conversion rate:
-The query calculates the total number of unique visitors, the number of visitors who made a purchase (where unitsold > 0), and the purchase conversion rate as a percentage.
+      + The query calculates the total number of unique visitors, the number of visitors who made a purchase (where unitsold > 0), and the purchase conversion rate as a percentage.
 This information helps analyze the effectiveness of converting visitors into customers.

-To answer these questions, the provided SQL queries were used to retrieve and aggregate the necessary data from the allsessions and analytics tables.
-By analyzing the query results, insights can be gained regarding revenue generation, visitor behavior, conversion rates, and other relevant metrics.
+Based on the above information that we were able to pulled out from this database, I used the SQL queries to retrieve and aggregate the necessary data mostly from the allsessions and analytics tables.
+And by analyzing these query results, in the business environment, insights can be gained regarding revenue generation, visitor behavior, conversion rates, and other relevant metrics.

 ## Challenges
 (discuss challenges you faced in the project)